Chautauqua, Illinois: History

+In an Illinois tourists' guide in 1932, the author celebrates the region's "grandeur... [surpassing] that of the Palisades on the Hudson."

 The New Piasa Chautauqua Historical Society, founded in 1983, is working to integrate the Chautauqua history with that of the surrounding area.
 It has been designated as the New Piasa Chautauqua Historic District, which was added to the National Register of Historic Places in 1982.

 Today, there are over two hundred cottages and substantial homes at Chautauqua.
 Many are occupied by the descendants of earlier owners.